AsrieltheGoat/IncorrectQuoteFacebook/README.md

 ## Installation

-1. Get your facebook token [here](https://developers.facebook.com/tools/explorer/) and paste it into .env
+1. Create an application on [Facebook developer](https://developers.facebook.com/apps/), generate your facebook token [here](https://developers.facebook.com/tools/explorer/) and paste it into .env

 ```bash
 echo 'TOKEN=[YOUR TOKEN]' > .env